-New Issue #5: Fictitious Name Permits and Dental Corporation Names
+New Issue #5: Fictitious Name Permits and Dental Corporation Names the business.
+This proposal was approved at the August 2022 Board meeting and revised at the February 2023 Board meeting.

 Applicants for Fictitious Name Permits have sought from Board staff clarification on the following aspects of the permit requirements: the application process; the allowable family name, specifically relating to past or prospective associates, partners, shareholders, or members of the group; the permit fees and term; and reporting changes in the practicing dentists at the location.